 I am incomplete and require this particular person to complete me; incomplete people do not survive; therefore I must have this particular person to survive.

 For many of that, that ‘incompleteness’ has manifested itself simply by birth, i.e. by the separation of us as individuals from our mothers (and later perhaps reinforced by lack of childhood love from primary caregivers).
 It is a necessity of the human condition that in some measure, great (an unacknowledged and unhealed wound from preverbal experience) or small (through the general course of life and easily overcome by persistent rational thought) we will experience this type of insecurity… which in turn drives a need and desire for love.
 Without close scrutiny, we continue to think as adults that this need can be satisfied externally (it cannot).
 Only – of course – self-love can make you secure.
+But and it’s a big but, jealousy is still felt by the secure, because it indicates that you may be about to lose a relationship that is important to you.

 What is ‘natural’ and does unnatural equate to unnecessary?